 This experiment examines the use of a linear constraint solver and the ASCENT algorithm to solve the challenge described in Section 3.3, in which no hardware or software components are fixed.
 We first test for the total time needed for each algorithm to run to completion and then examine the optimality of the solutions generated by each algorithm.
 Unrestricted evolution of software and hardware components has similar solve times to the previous experiments.

 Figure 9 shows that regardless of the set count for the MMKP problems, the ASCENT solver derived a solution much faster than LCS.
-This figure also shows that the

-Figure 9.
-Unrestricted Evolution Solve Time vs Number of Sets required solve time to determine a solution with LCS increases rapidly, e.g., problems that have more than five sets require an extremely long solve time.
+This figure also shows that the required solve time to determine a solution with LCS increases rapidly, e.g., problems that have more than five sets require an extremely long solve time.
 The ASCENT algorithm once again scales considerably better and can even solve problems with 1,000 or more sets.
 In this case, the optimality of the solutions found by ASCENT is low for problems with 5 sets, as shown in Figure 10.
+Fortunately, the time required to solve with LCS is not prohibitive in these cases, so it is still possible to find a solution with 100% optimality in a reasonable amount of time.